sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel-VMSS/README.md

 ## Prerequisites

-1. Azure Subscription with specified payment method (RHEL 8 is a market place product and requires payment method to be specified in Azure Subscription)
+1. Azure Subscription with specified payment method (RHEL 8.0 is a market place product and requires payment method to be specified in Azure Subscription)

 2. To deploy the template, you will need to:

-    - Choose an admin user name and password for your VM.
+    - Choose an admin username and password for your VM.

-    - Choose a EAP user name and password to enable the EAP manager UI and deployment method.
+    - Choose a EAP username and password to enable the EAP manager UI and deployment method.

 ## Deployment Steps

 Build your environment with EAP 7.2 on top of RHEL 8.0 which is added to the backend pool of the Load Balancer on Azure in a few simple steps:
-1. Launch the Template by click on Deploy to Azure button.
+1. Launch the Template by clicking Deploy to Azure button.
-2. Fill in the following parameter values.
-Then accept the terms and condition before clicking on Purchase.
+2. Fill in the following parameter values and accept the terms and condition before clicking on Purchase.

     - **Subscription** - Choose the right subscription where you would like to deploy.